Why On-Premise Software Still Holds Its Ground in the Cloud-First Age

 However, on-premise applications reverse this concept -- everything is housed within your own private network.
 It's installed on your own servers and maintained by your IT staff, and your data remains entirely under your control.

-Examples of on-premise software include Microsoft Exchange Server for email services, Oracle Database for data management, and, importantly, helpdesk software solutions like Deskpro.
+Examples of on-premise software include Microsoft Exchange Server for email services, Oracle Database for data management, and, importantly, help desk software solutions like Deskpro.

 These self-service solutions provide organizations with full autonomy over customization, integration, reporting tools, and data security, as the software serves a single enterprise, and all associated data remain within the company's in-house servers.